Print & Share This Recipe!

 Arrange the Hens and Vegetables

 Preheat your oven to 375°F (190°C).
-In a large baking tray, arrange the Cornish hens and scatter the potatoes and onions around them.
-If you marinated the hens, place them directly from the marinade onto the tray.
-Otherwise, pour the reserved marinade evenly over the hens and vegetables, ensuring both sides of the hens are well-coated.
-Add Water: Carefully pour 1 cup of water into the side of the baking tray.
-This helps to create a moist environment, preventing the hens and vegetables from drying out.
+In a large baking tray, arrange the Cornish hens with the potatoes and onions scattered around them.
+If you marinate the hens, place them directly onto the tray with the marinade.
+If not, pour the reserved marinade evenly over the hens and vegetables, making sure both sides of the hens are well-coated.
+Add 1 cup of water to the side of the tray—this creates a moist roasting environment to keep everything juicy and tender.

 3